Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/README.md

 Learn about query structuring and data analysis with SQL

-Generate questions from the data and also answer business questions from the data
+Generate questions from the data and answer business questions from the data

 ## Questions to answer;
 <li>Find out the products with sentiment score of 0.7 to 1 and those with a sentiment score less than 0.3